openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 ## Model API Wrappers

-The Python* Model API package provides model wrappers, which implement standardized preprocessing/postprocessing functions per "task type" and incapsulate model-specific logic for usage of different models in a unified manner inside the application.
+The Model API package provides model wrappers, which implement standardized preprocessing/postprocessing functions per "task type" and incapsulate model-specific logic for usage of different models in a unified manner inside the application.

 The following tasks can be solved with wrappers usage: